Gale Weathers: Reception

 Cox's performance in the series earned critical acclaim and wide recognition.
 The character became well known for her "snappy remarks and being brilliantly bossy".

 Cox was nominated for numerous accolades for her performances as Gale Weathers.
 For Scream 2, she received the Fangoria Chainsaw Award for Best Supporting Actress and earned a nomination for the Saturn Award for Best Supporting Actress.
 For Scream 3, Cox and Arquette received the Teen Choice Award for Film – Choice Chemistry.

 Popular culture

-The character of Gale Weathers was directly spoofed in the 2000 film Scary Movie, a parody of '90s slasher films, particularly Scream, Scream 2, and I Know What You Did Last Summer.
+The character of Gale Weathers was directly spoofed in the 2000 film Scary Movie, a parody of '90s slasher films, particularly Scream (1996), Scream 2, and I Know What You Did Last Summer.
 The character Gail Hailstorm, played by Cheri Oteri, was a parody of Courteney Cox's character.
+Gail also appeared in the 2026 sequel also titled Scary Movie.